davidbtadokoro/kworkflow-sbes25-tools-artifacts-festival/README.md

 - `README.md`: README file
 - `LICENSE`: file containing the project license, the *GNU General Public License Version 2 plus* (GPL-2.0+)
-- `pre-print.pdf`: PDF file with pre-print version of the paper
+- `pre-print.pdf`: PDF file with pre-print version of the paper, which you can find in [this link](pre-print.pdf)
 - `kw`: entry point file of the tool
 - `src`: directory with implementation of features, libraries, and plugins
 - `tests`: directory with test suites